Selenion/Pavel-dis-tele-bot/README.md

 # **Pavel-dis-tele-bot**
-A bot that helps to transfer messages with some preconfigured prefix to the telegram channel
+A bot that helps to transfer messages with some preconfigured prefix from Discord to the telegram channel

 To use the bot you have to preconfigure it before start: